 If you’re anything like me, you expect a LOT from your vacation.
 You want adventures where you come back a little different than you were before.
 Maybe a little stronger, a whole lot braver and the most fabulous version of yourself.
 Ones where you come back and notice that you’re smiling more often.
 As do your friends.

-Maybe you’re stuck in a rut, facing a midlife crisis square in the face, want to devote time to a relationship that you’ve been neglecting.
-Or perhaps you want to summon your courage to make changes that you know you need to make or to ease the everyday stresses life.
+Maybe you’re stuck in a rut, facing a midlife crisis square in the face, and want to devote time to a relationship that you’ve been neglecting.
+Or perhaps you want to summon your courage to make changes that you know you need to make or to ease the everyday stresses of life.
 Maybe it’s finding your happy place or instead of saying “How did I end up here”, you say “How did I get so lucky to be here.”

 The best way I know to do these things is to immerse yourself in nature.
 To give yourself the time and space just to be.
-I’m convinced that we’d all be much happier and peaceful if we spent more time in nature.
+I’m convinced that we’d all be much happier and more peaceful if we spent more time in nature.
 But you can do it in comfort, with a warm room over your head.
-You can reflect over a local dinner that someone else has prepared – no cans of beans and weenies in sight.
+You can reflect over a local dinner that someone else has prepared – no cans of beans and weenies insight.

 How do I know it works?
 Because I’m living proof.

-After a particularly difficult time in my life I found myself stuck in a rut dealing with some medical issues that left me fat, bloated and depressed.
+After a particularly difficult time in my life, I found myself stuck in a rut dealing with some medical issues that left me fat, bloated and depressed.
 I needed to feel “good” at something.
 I needed something to shake up my life.
-Something to get me up off the couch, get the potato chips out of my hands and get out of my stretchy elastic waist banded sweats.
+Something to get me up off the couch, get the potato chips out of my hands and get out of my stretchy elastic waist-banded sweats.

 That thing turned out to be hiking the Tour du Mont Blanc (TMB).
 I went from being mostly a day hiker with the occasional 3-day hike to successfully completing a 160 km trek.
 It normally takes 10 days to complete in full.
 I completed it in 8.
 While I wouldn’t recommend the way that I did the TMB, it was exactly what I needed.